Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

 Is this easy?

-This is one of the best ways to sell more financial planning because your client sees the bigger potential.
-Instead of just the one thing that may have been at the front of their mind there are now several and they see you as just the person to help them.
+This is one of the most effective ways best ways to sell more financial planning.
+Instead of just the one thing that may have been at the front of your clients mind, there are now several and they see you as just the person to help them.

 P.S.
 You can download a copy of my audio, ‘What every financial planner should know about getting clients’ by clicking here.